microsoft/generator-prose/README.md

 # generator-prose
-> Generator for a Microsoft PROSE domain-specific language which is amenable for automatic synthesis.
+> Generator for a Microsoft PROSE domain-specific language, amenable to automatic synthesis.

 ## Installation